blvdgroup/guidelines/languages/javascript/README.md

 - Use yarn.
 - Commit the `yarn.lock` file.

-> Yarn is harder, better, faster, stronger than npm.
+> Yarn is better, faster, stronger than npm.
 It's got the support behind it and works off the existing npm registry.
 You should be using it.

 ## Style